 It was OK.
 Occasionally fun, frequently frustrating.
 The best parts were meeting people, learning C and solving problems.
 The worst parts were dealing with the Moulinette and recognising when you had made a bad decision that wasted a lot of time.
-I can see why people go back for a second round which is a big decision.
+I can see why people go back for a second round, but it’s a big decision.
 After all, it’s almost a month of ten hour days.

 Ecole 42 is promoted as an alternative coding school.
 To enter it you don’t need any prior qualifications, you just need to do an online game which has some basic coding principles in it.
 I would say pass an online game but it is possible that it isn’t how far you get but instead how long you try.
 This is a big part of the Piscine.
 At no time do you really know the rules that you are being judged by.
 There are rumours, theories, and so on but you never really know.

 After doing the online game you choose a Piscine date that you want to start on (where there are some places left) and book an appointment to come into the school, get photographed, set your pin number for entry and get given your card.

 You should also become familiar with git especially with these commands.

 git clone git_repo folder_name git add filename git commit filename -m "This is a commit comment" git push origin master git push

 Doing a basic VIM tutorial would be a good idea as well.